muttequrashi/Autonomous-Driving-Turtlebot3/README.md

 After completing the callibration we saved the data.
 By default calibrationdata.tar.gz is created at /tmp folder on remote pc.
 This compressed folder contain the sample images as well as the callibration data in a file named ost.yaml.
 For using the Autorace Camera package we copied the calibration file data and pasted into the file present in the Autorace Race package named [camerav2_320x240_30fps.yaml](/calibration/intrinsic_calibration/camerav2_320x240_30fps.yaml)

+### Extrinsic Camera Callibration

+Open a new terminal and launch the intrinsic camera calibration node.

+      roslaunch turtlebot3_autorace_camera intrinsic_camera_calibration.launch
+Open a new terminal and launch the extrinsic camera calibration node.

+      roslaunch turtlebot3_autorace_camera extrinsic_camera_calibration.launch mode:=calibration

+Now to set the region of interest and the warping parameters for projected image we can run the following command in new terminal.

+      rosrun rqt_reconfigure rqt_reconfigure

+After the extrinsic callibration the results are stored in  turtlebot3_autorace_camera/calibration/extrinsic_calibration/ having two files compensation.yaml and projection.yaml.
+We copied those files to our package so we can use them to republish the topic coming from raspberry pi after applying the desired projection and compensation.
+These file are located at [Extrinsic Calibration Files](/calibration/extrinsic_calibration)

 Till now we have tested the lane tracking with a PD controller.

 To Run the code we need to do following steps on remote PC and Turtlebot.